preservim/nerdtree/nerdtree_plugin/NERDTreeOpenWithApp_readme.txt

 Description
 -----------
-You can open various files (video, images, ebooks, etc) with the appropriate application, simply by pressing '!' key.
-Change global variables in file NERDTreeOpenWithApp_cfg.vim with application (command) and file extension you like.
+NERDTreeOpenWithApp is a NERDTree plugin to open various files (videos, images, etc) with appropriate application , simply by pressing '!' key.
+Change global variables in file NERDTreeOpenWithApp_cfg.vim with application (command) and file extension you want.
+Use '@' key to open file manager in current directory.

 Requirements
 ------------